Shovel · a software studio · est. 2026

 owner.

-Shovel runs three live US public-records databases: miningincidents.org (~500,000 MSHA mining-incident records, 1983 to present, refreshed weekly); safetyincidents.org (every OSHA severe-injury report since the 2015 reporting rule, refreshed daily); and thevaultreport.com (daily COMEX and LME tick data plus social sentiment).
+Shovel runs two live US public-records databases: miningincidents.org (~500,000 MSHA mining-incident records, 1983 to present, refreshed weekly) and thevaultreport.com (daily COMEX and LME tick data plus warehouse flows).
 We design the playbooks; a fleet of agents executes them — fetch the source feed, normalize the schema, classify the narrative, index, publish.

 Not an agency.
 Not a consultancy.
-A small team running pipelines that fetch from MSHA, OSHA, CME Group, LME, Twitter, and Reddit every day, then put the cleaned result behind a public search box.
-Used by defense counsel, safety inspectors, journalists, researchers, and families.
+A small team running pipelines that fetch from MSHA, CME Group, LME, and Twitter every day, then put the cleaned result behind a public search box.
+Used by safety inspectors, journalists, researchers, and families.

 About the studio →